oracle/cloudtestdrive/AppDev/cloud-native/Kubernetes/cloud-native-labs/Horizontal-scaling/Auto-scaling.md

 .
 ```

-The script will just get the stock level data, attempting to do so about 10 times a second (the 0.1 above is the time in seconds to wait after the request returns.)
+The script will just get the stock level data, attempting to do so about 10 times a second (the 0.1 above is the time in seconds to wait after the request returns).
 The returned data will be displayed in the [...] (for clarity here it's been removed

 - Let the script run for about 75 seconds (the iteration counter reaches over 750) This will let the load statistics level out.